dunatron/dius_coding_excercise/README.md

 ## Step Notes

-- attempting to write how frames calculate there score and ran into an issue.
-Going for linch and to think about the problem
+- rolls is basically how you determine a frames score as for spares and strikes we must have future balls.